Type 2 Treatments: Diabetes Medications, Exercise, and Eating Well

 You can use a glucose meter to check your blood glucose level.
 This small diabetes device uses a small amount of blood to test how much glucose is in the blood.
 Your diabetes treatment team will fully explain how to use this.

 It's a very smart idea to keep a log of your blood glucose numbers.
-This log will give a snapshot of your blood glucose control, and based on these numbers and your experience, your doctor may adjust your treatment plan.
+This log will give a snapshot of your blood glucose control, and based on these numbers and your experience, your HCP may adjust your treatment plan.

 You've probably heard the phrase before: the diabetic diet.
 And you may even have negative associations with that phrase, thinking that you have to eat bland food and avoid all carbs and sugar.